kvasdopil/ui-gen/README.md

 ### Creating Arrow Connections

 1. **Enable Clickable Highlights**: Click the hand icon next to a screen's title to show clickable overlays
-2. **Start Arrow**: Click on any highlighted clickable overlay (link or button) to start creating an arrow
+2. **Start Arrow**: Click on any highlighted clickable overlay (link or button) to start creating an arrow - this will NOT drag the screen, it will start link creation instead
 3. **Connect to Screen**: Drag from the overlay to another screen - the arrow will follow your cursor
 4. **Complete Connection**: Release the mouse button over another screen to connect the arrow (the arrow tip will snap to the destination screen boundary)
 5. **Cancel**: Release the mouse button outside of any screen to cancel arrow creation